probablyquill/EdgePolling/README.md

 # Edge Monitoring

-This is a tool for monitoring a NetInsight Edge installtion via their provided API.
+This is a tool for monitoring a NetInsight Edge installation via their provided API.
 This system includes email alerts, as well as maintaining an SQL database for other systems such as Grafana to monitor.

 ## Installation